gradle/gradle/design-docs/testing-user-build-logic.md

 This story is about reducing resource consumption (particularly memory) to a satisfactory level.

+## Story: Daemon processes used for functional testing are isolated from other daemon processes

+This story assumes that the Daemon is being used to execute the builds for functional tests.
+The previous story (resource consumption) may make this story redundant as it may result in the Daemon not being used.

+Identified reasons why the functional test daemons should be isolated:

+1. They are almost certainly subject to different TTL policies
+2. If the user explicitly does not use the Daemon for regular builds, they should not perceive there being Daemon processes hanging around on their system (extension of #1)

 ## Story: A user functionally debugs their custom build logic

 ## Story: A user gets more precise information about what happened when the test build was executed